Cheatahh/jvm-reverseshell/README.md

 This repository contains three standalone projects:

-- `payload-generator`, our program that generates a serial binary `payload.sbin` containing the serialized malicious object (reverse shell backend).
+- `payload-generator`, our program that generates a serial binary `payload.ser` containing the serialized malicious object (reverse shell backend).
 The file is ready-to-deploy
 - `victim`, our victim server.
 Vulnerable to CVE-2015-6420
 - `c2`, our command & control server containing the reverse shell frontend